Accepting our Terms of Business

 We charge a new business and renewal fee.
 Both our new business and renewal fee is calculated as a percentage of the insurer calculated premium based on information gathered during the quotation.
 The financial amount of any fee will be confirmed to you prior to purchasing/renewing the policy.

-In addition to the amount charged by insurers we also make charges to cover the administration of your insurance.
+In addition to the new business and renewal fee and the amount charged by insurers we also make additional charges to cover the administration of your insurance.
 Any applicable insurance premium tax will be shown on the documentation we provide to you.
 The table below outlines our standard fees.
 These fees are non-refundable.

 Mid Term Adjustment Fee